High-Strength Amorphous Silicon Carbide for Nanomechanics

-Moreover, the undercut method based on dry etchants introduces little perturbation to the suspended nano-structure, making it possible to perform tensile testing on chips.
+The undercut method based on dry etchants introduces little perturbation to the suspended nano-structure, making it possible to perform delicate, on-chip tensile testing.
+The precision of the undercut method is pivotal for the reliability of material strength testing as it mitigates the risks associated with introducing fractures and defects during the loading/gluing of a material into a tensile testing setup, which could compromise the integrity of maximum tensile strength measurements.
+This chemical inertness of a-SiC serves a functional role in the fabrication process, allowing for a high degree of compatibility with various undercuts and ensuring the integrity of the nanostructures during the suspension process.
+The inertness contributes to the overall reliability and accuracy of the UTS measurements by inducing minimal forces during both fabrication and testing.
 In \textbf{Section \ref{sec4}}, we fabricate suspended nano-structures with different maximum tensile stresses to accurately determine the ultimate tensile strength (UTS) of a-SiC films.
 As a result, we demonstrate that a-SiC films have UTS up to 10-12 GPa, which are the highest among amorphous materials after patterning and are approaching the UTS of strong materials like c-SiC \cite{Kwon2015} and graphene nano-ribbons \cite{Goldsche2018}, both of which are known for their high UTS.
 The comparison of UTS between LPCVD a-SiC and other materials commonly used for nanomechanics is shown in \textbf{Figure \ref{fig1}(c)}.